-Wi ill the proposal result in: Poten.
+Will the proposal result in: Poten.
 Signif.
 Less than Signif. with Mitigation Less Than Signif.
 No Impact Reviewed Under Previous Document a.
-Conflict with established recreational uses of the area?
-X b.
+Conflict with established recreational uses of the area? Х b.
 Conflict with biking, equestrian and hiking trails?
+X X

-X X c.
-Substantial impact on the quality or quantity of existing recreational opportunities (e.g., overuse of an area with constraints on numbers of people, vehicles, animals, etc. which might safely use the area)?
-X
+Will the proposal result in: Poten.
+Signif.
+Less than Signif. with Mitigation Less Than Signif.
+No Impact Reviewed Under Previous Document c.
+Substantial impact on the quality or quantity of existing recreational opportunities (e.g., overuse of an area with constraints on numbers of people, vehicles, Х animals, etc. which might safely use the area)?

 Setting: A recorded lateral public beach access easement exists along the sandy beach in front of the subject parcel extending from the toe of the coastal bluff to the water's edge.
 Additionally, a "possible future trail" is shown in a vertical configuration on the Summerland PRT map across the subject property within the banks of Toro Canyon Creek connecting Padaro Lane with the sandy beach.
-Vertical public beach access currently exists approximately 1⁄4 mile to the west at the Loon Point beach access path which connects the public parking lot at Padaro Lane with the sandy beach.
+Vertical public beach access currently exists approximately 1/4 mile to the west at the Loon Point beach access path which connects the public parking lot at Padaro Lane with the sandy beach.
 An existing, undeveloped public access easement exists approximately one mile to the east of the creek.
+This easement was originally required as condition #15 of a land division, TPM 13,698.
+It was also a condition of a subsequent CDP, 86-CDP-130, and an offer to dedicate was accepted by the Board on October 20, 1998.
+This easement is currently undeveloped.